Skip to main content

 Maintaining HPG Axis Integrity during TRT

-The introduction of exogenous testosterone sends a powerful signal to the hypothalamus and pituitary gland, effectively silencing the natural production of Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH).
+The introduction of exogenous testosterone sends a powerful negative feedback signal to the hypothalamus and pituitary gland, effectively silencing the natural production of Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH).
 This halt in gonadotropin signaling leads to decreased testicular function.
 Two primary strategies, utilizing different mechanisms, are employed to counteract this effect.

 Fuzzy spheres within a delicate mesh, alongside white currants, symbolize hormone molecules, cellular health, and bioidentical hormones.
 This evokes Hormone Replacement Therapy HRT for endocrine system balance, metabolic optimization, and reclaimed vitality